ehossack/postcss-pie/README.md

 If a background property is not a gradient, it does not need the behavior prefix in versions of IE less than IE9, thus we supply `behavior: none\9\0;` directly afterwards.
-Amusingly, if the `:root` pseudo-selector is used, once again the behaviour property is needed
+Amusingly, if the `:root` pseudo-selector is used, once again the behaviour property is needed.

+Please note due to this, the result is **invalid css**!!

 ### _From the original documentation_ - [Serving the correct Content-Type](http://css3pie.com/documentation/known-issues/#content-type)